Licensed in: OR, NV

 “Life is a timed event, so live accordingly.”
 With this thought in mind, Ken spends his time with what he loves: family, land and livestock.
 Ranching and real estate both afford many opportunities to be with all three, often at once.
 Whether on horseback, roping calves with the kids, camping on a ranch while doing due diligence for a listing, or helping a new owner sort cattle for the first time, each day is to be looked forward to.
 Ken firmly believes that when you find what you enjoy, you will never work another day!

 Burns, Oregon 97720

-An efficient, outside, desert cattle operation with a huge deeded base.
+This is an efficient, outside, desert cattle operation in Oregon with a huge deeded base.
 Cattle are out most of the year.
 There are 15,326± deeded acres combined with a large BLM permit with 4,346 AUM’s.
-The ranch is fenced, cross fenced and has been in operation for many years.
+This ranch is fenced, cross-fenced, and has been in operation for many years.
 This is a desert, year-round cattle operation.
 There is no irrigated hay ground.
 Stock water is provided using some pipelines from wells, stock water ponds, developed springs and water truck hauling.

 Articles Authored by Ken Bentz

-Article by Ken Bentz, Fay Ranches Broker The term “ranch” has evolved over the years in the West as a whole, but it also has different meanings regionally.
+By Ken Bentz, Fay Ranches Broker The term “ranch” has evolved over the years in the West as a whole, but it also has different meanings regionally.
 A ranch in Colorado is often a much different property than one in Eastern Oregon.
-The definition also changes the closer one gets to an urban area. […]
+The definition also changes the closer one gets to an urban area.
+The […]

 As featured in Land Investor Magazine Vol. 1 Buying a ranch is often the culmination of a lifelong dream for many of our clients.
 Carving out time to revel in th e peace and solitude of sprawling acreage, as well as owning a unique place where unique memories are created in the outdoors are some of the top reasons […]